tbalz2319/infosec-interview-questions/questions.md

 Are you familiar with OWASP?
 Can you name some of the TOP 10 2017 vulnerabilities and explain what they are?

-Can you explain the process of when I type google.com into the search bar then I get results back?
+Can you explain the process of when I type google.com into a search bar then I get results back?

 Can you explain what XSS is and the 3 different types of XSS?